-All shareholders receive reports or circulars of the Company including notice of general meeting by post within the mandatory period.
-Notice of general meeting is announced through SGXNET and published in the Business Times within the same period.
+Past years, all shareholders receive reports or circulars of the Company including notice of general meeting by post within the mandatory period.
+Notice of general meeting is announced through SGXNet within the same period.

-All registered shareholders are invited to participate and given the right to vote on resolutions at Annual General Meeting.
+All registered shareholders are invited to participate and given the right to vote on resolutions at AGM.
 Every matter requiring shareholders' approval is proposed as a separate resolution.
 Where the resolutions are "bundled", the Company will explain the reasons and material implications in the notice of meeting.

-Each item of special business included in the notice of the Annual General Meeting is accompanied, where appropriate, by an explanation for the proposed resolution.
-Proxy forms are sent with the notice of Annual General Meeting to all shareholders.
+Each item of special business included in the notice of the AGM is accompanied, where appropriate, by an explanation for the proposed resolution.
+Proxy forms are sent with the notice of AGM to all shareholders.

-The Company's Constitution allow a member of the Company to appoint not more than two (2) proxies to attend and vote on his behalf at general meeting through proxy forms deposited 48 hours before the Annual General Meeting.
-However, as the authentication of shareholder identity information and other related security issues still remain a concern, the Company has decided, for the time being, not to implement voting in absentia by mail, email or fax.
+The Company's Constitution allows a member of the Company to appoint not more than two (2) proxies to attend and vote on his behalf at general meeting through proxy forms deposited 48 hours before the AGM.
+The Company will be proposing amendments to its Constitution to allow for voting in absentia by mail, email or fax at an extraordinary meeting to be convened on 28 April 2021 at 11am (or after the conclusion of the Company's AGM).

-All Directors, Management, Company Secretary, independent auditors and legal advisors (if necessary), attend the Annual General Meeting.
-The procedures of Annual General Meeting provide shareholders the opportunity to ask questions relating to each resolution tabled for approval and open communication are encouraged by the shareholders with the Director on their views on matters relating to the Company.
-To enhance shareholder participation, the Company will put all resolutions at the Annual General Meeting to vote by poll and announces the results by showing the number of votes cast for and against each resolution and the respective percentage to the audience at the Annual General Meeting.
-The polling results are also announced to the SGX-ST and posted on the Company's website after the meetings.
+All Directors, Management, Company Secretary, independent auditors and legal advisors (if necessary), attend the AGM.
+The procedures of AGM provides shareholders the opportunity to ask questions relating to each resolution tabled for approval and open communication are encouraged by the shareholders with the Director on their views on matters relating to the Company.
+To enhance shareholder participation, the Company will put all resolutions at the AGM to vote by poll and announces the results by showing the number of votes cast for and against each resolution and the respective percentage to the audience at the AGM.
+The polling results are also announced to the SGX-ST after the meetings.